Examination of nucleon distribution with Bayesian imaging for isobar collisions

 We also observe strong correlations for the same parameters in the two isobar systems.
 For instance, the trajectories for $R_\text{Ru}$ and $R_\text{Zr}$ in the same Markov chain are with concurrent and highly similar behavior, and similar phenomenon also exhibit for other nuclear structure parameters.
 Such correlations indicate the degeneracy for the inference results.
 The ratios of observables in isobar systems are mostly sensitive to the relative difference in their nuclear structure.
 One can change the parameters of the two isobar systems with the same amount and still reproduce the ratios of observables reasonably. \textit{Consequently, starting from purely the ratios, one can not simultaneously determine the nuclear structures of the two isobar systems.}

 We note that the final state multiplicity can be well determined by the initial state total energy, which is also not sensitive to the transport parameters in the QGP evolution.
 Hence, we propose to include as well single-system charge multiplicity distributions besides other ratios for the purpose of model-independent and simultaneous inference of isobar nuclear structures.
-If we reconstruct nuclear structure parameters based on charged multiplicity distributions for both RuRu and ZrZr systems, together with the RuRu-to-ZrZr ratios of $\varepsilon_2$, $\varepsilon_3$, and $ d_{\perp}$, i.e., with the $\chi_2$ in the likelihood to be
+If we reconstruct nuclear structure parameters based on charged multiplicity distributions for both RuRu and ZrZr systems, together with the RuRu-to-ZrZr ratios of $\varepsilon_2$, $\varepsilon_3$, and $ d_{\perp}$, i.e., evidences in the $\chi^2$ function~\eqref{eq:chisq_mat} are chosen to be

 we find good convergence of Bayesian Inference results, as shown in Fig.~\ref{fig:Ratio2} (bottom) for the sampled trajectories.
 The marginal posterior distribution of each parameter spans a relatively narrow range, and all of them cover the ground truth as seen from Fig.~\ref{fig:Ratio2} (top).
 Especially, the parameter range covered by the trajectories are much narrower compared to Fig.~\ref{fig:Ratio1}.
-Therefore, \textit{taking the multiplicity distributions of the two isobar systems together with the ratios of $\varepsilon_2, \varepsilon_3$, and $d_{\perp}$, as shown in Eq.~\eqref{eq:Ratio2}, one can infer the isobar nuclear structures to very high precision.} Meanwhile, strong correlations between the same parameter are still observed in the trajectories and more quantitatively in the two-dimensional marginal posterior distribution as shown in Fig.~\ref{fig:withdperp_Ratio}.
+Therefore, \textit{taking the multiplicity distributions of the two isobar systems together with the ratios of $\varepsilon_2, \varepsilon_3$, and $d_{\perp}$, as shown in Eq.~\eqref{eq:Ratio2}, one can infer the isobar nuclear structures to very high precision.} Meanwhile, strong correlations between the same parameter are still observed in the trajectories and more quantitatively in the two-dimensional marginal posterior distribution as shown as black curves in Fig.~\ref{fig:compare_dperp_Ratio}.